Mohamed-Elrashidy/Demo_Meal/README.md

  ### Notes
-  * You need to give permission to the app to work in background to make the notifications service work correctly
+  * This simple app contains the necessary functions to provide a good environment to make the task.
-  * If the selected text is Arabic this may result in bad formatting we will work on this in the next version.
+  * signup feature does not exist